 Fiat Chrysler Automobiles (FCA) currently has one assembly plant operating inside the city limits of Detroit.
 The Jefferson North Assembly Plant (JNAP) produces the Grand Cherokee for US and worldwide export and the Durango for US, Canada, Mexico.
 The Grand Cherokee has called JNAP home since the nameplate was first introduced in 1993.
 Grand Cherokee is a solid performer with sales over 257,000 units in North America alone last year.
 Many questions have been raised about production capacity restraints at the plant.
 The Durango currently sells 75,000 units built per year.
 It is believed both vehicles could sell more if they were not competing against each other for production capacity.

 The next Durango is expected leave JNAP and move to the Warren Truck Assembly Plant in Warren, Michigan alongside the all-new 2020 Jeep Wagoneer and Grand Wagoneer (WS).
 The Durango will continue to be aimed at its current “street based” market while our sources state the “WS” twins will be more focused on luxury and off-road capability.
-The Warren plant, FCA’s oldest plant, will go through a $1.1 billion dollar upgrade after production ends of the 2018 Ram 1500 (DS) models this summer.
-After the renovations and upgrades, the new Wagoneer, Grand Wagoneer, Ram HD and Durango will all call it home by 2021.
+The Warren plant, FCA’s oldest plant, will go through a $1.1 billion dollar upgrade after production ends of the 2019 Ram 1500 Classic (DS) models.
+After the renovations and upgrades, the new Wagoneer, Grand Wagoneer, Ram HD and Durango will Warren Truck home by 2021.

 The Dodge Durango nameplate made its debut as a BoF mid-size SUV in 1997, as a 1998 model.
 It continued on after a 2004 model year change where it got to almost full-size proportions.
 It was then when the Durango started being cross-shopped with vehicles like the Chevrolet Tahoe, Ford Expedition and GMC Yukon.
 After being axed during the automotive crisis in 2009, the vehicle was moved to a slightly smaller three-row SUV based on the Grand Cherokee platform.